THE STORY OF MY LIFE

-In a shack on a beach in Mexico which he rented for 30 US dollars a month (managing, despite seeing water below him between the floorboards at high tide, to lay down the instrumental tracks that would soon be on his first album, "Submadreamgun") he drove back North with his keyboard, settling on Austin, Texas.
+He asked a guy he met through another guy about his wooden shack on a beach, which he rented for 30 US dollars a month (managing, despite seeing water below him between the floorboards at high tide, to lay down the instrumental tracks that would soon be on his first album, "Submadreamgun") he drove back North with his keyboard, settling on Austin, Texas.
 In Austin, he rented a room in a shared flat with University of Texas students and that is where he recorded his vocals.

 It was in Austin he finished his first underground album -- the experimental-electronica / electro-acoustic work, "Submadreamgun.”